DanielMadsenDK/oswa-exam-resources/README.md

 * Seclists

 ### /Vulnerabilities
-Notes and scripts related to different vulnerabilities.
+Commands and scripts related to different vulnerabilities.
 This includes exploitations for vulnerabilities.

 Tools:
 * BurpSuite